gcatanese/udacityCapstoneProject/README.md

 relevant to the day)

-***If the database needed to be accessed by 100+ people.*** the data warehouse would rely on Redshift scalability capabilities and possibly look at the Concurrency Scaling feature (outside the scope of this course)
+***If the database needed to be accessed by 100+ people.*** the data warehouse would rely on Redshift scalability capabilities and possibly look at the Concurrency Scaling feature (outside the scope of this course).